Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 If you need something even more adrenaline-boosting, book in for a skydive with Skydive Wasaga Beach.

-Quite the opposite, bundle up and make for the countless snowshoe or cross country ski trails available throughout the park.
+If you’re visiting in the winter, bundle up and make for the countless snowshoe or cross country ski trails available throughout the park.

 Or book in on a snowmobile tour with fantastic guides to show you the winter wonderland that is Wasaga.